gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### David Walsh Blog

 David Walsh is a Senior Web Developer at Mozilla and he provides a lot of great tips through his blog.
-It&#8217;s very neatly written and provides short and great learnings.
+It's very neatly written and provides short and great learnings.

 Website: <a href="http://davidwalsh.name/" target="_blank">http://davidwalsh.name/</a>